AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 All notable changes to the competition-test-api docker container will be noted here.

+### v1.2-rc2 - 2025-05-19

+This release has no major changes.
+It only adds some bug fixes.
+This release should work with the Exhbition 2 challenges.

+#### Fixed

+- Fixed bug that prevents setting the correct sanitizer.
+This is similar to the bug that occurred in Exhibition 2 that caused non-`address` sanitizers to fail
+- Fixed race condition that caused issues when triggering the `request/delta` endpoint

 ### v1.2-rc1 - 2025-04-23

 This release makes the competition-test-api compliant with API spec v1.2.
 This includes the most notable